phaniindra/case-studies/src/pages/index.md

     was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum
+title: test
+image: /img/home-jumbotron.jpg
+heading: What is Lorem Ipsum
+subheading: test
+about:
+  button: button text
+  image: /img/apple-touch-icon.png
+  subTitle: about sub title
+  title: about title
+description: >-
+  It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
+The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Various versions have evolved over the years, sometimes by accident, sometimes on purpose (injected humour and the like).
+main:
+  heading: heading
+  description: desc
+  image1:
+    alt: alt
+    image: /img/blog-index.jpg
+  image2:
+    alt: lt1
+    image: /img/chemex.jpg
+  image3:
+    alt: lt2
+    image: /img/coffee-gear.png
 ---